paltalabs/defindex/apps/docs/10-whitepaper/02-state-of-the-art/01-yearn-finance.md

 A vault or "Allocator Vault" in V3 refers to an [ERC-4626 compliant](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy#L40) contract that takes in user deposits, mints shares corresponding to the user's share of the underlying assets held in that vault, and then allocates the underlying asset to an array of different "strategies" that earn yield on that asset.

-- **Stategy**: A strategy in V3 refers to a yield-generating contract added to a vault that has the needed ERC-4626 interface.
+- **Stategy**: A strategy or Opportunioty in V3 refers to a yield-generating contract added to a vault that has the needed ERC-4626 interface.
 The strategy takes the underlying asset and deploys it to a single source, generating yield on that asset.

+- **Shares or Vault Tokens**: Tokens that will represents an user participation in a specific Yearn Vault.
+Depositors receive shares proportional to their deposit amount

 # Yearn V3 Main Smart Contracts